shopgate/connect-doc/markdown/guides/commerce/cart-integration/connect-your-shop/full-requirements.md

 ### General
 - Your Connection to Shopgate works correctly only with specific systems (i.e. only works with Linux servers).
-- Shopgate Plugin API’' replies are not converted into UTF-8.
+- Shopgate Plugin API replies are not converted into UTF-8.
-- Shopgate Merchant API’' replies are not converted into the online shop’s encoding system.
+- Shopgate Merchant API replies are not converted into the online shops encoding system.
 - Sensitive user data is saved in error or access protocols.
 - The Connection to Shopgate breaks down on a critical stage, rendering the online shop inoperable.
 *Example:* When the Mobile Redirect comes down with an error it will tear down the whole online shop with it since the forwarding module must be included before every other output.